Hans Meyer (geographer): Biography

 In 1889 Meyer returned to Kilimanjaro with the celebrated Austrian mountaineer Ludwig Purtscheller and Yohane Lauwo, a Chagga guide for a third attempt.
 Their climbing team included two local headmen, nine porters, a cook, and a guide.
 After Meyer and Purtscheller pushed to near the crater rim on 3 October before retreating to the base of Kibo, they reached the summit on the southern rim of the crater on Purtscheller's 40th birthday, 6 October 1889.
 Meyer named this summit - now known as Uhuru Point- "Kaiser Wilhelm Spitze".
 After descending to the saddle between Kibo and Mawenzi, they attempted to climb Mawenzi next, but only reached a subsidiary peak (Klute Peak) before retreating due to illness.
 In Meyer's honor, the highest summit of Mawenzi nevertheless is known as Hans Meyer Peak.
 The summit of Kibo would not be climbed again until 20 years later, and the first ascent of Hans Meyer Peak was only in 1912.

 In 1899 he became a professor at the University of Leipzig, where in 1915 he was appointed director of the Institute for Colonial Geography.
 In addition to his African exploits, Meyer did extensive mountain climbing in the Canary Islands (1894) and Ecuador (1904).

+Meyer assembled a significant collection of ethnographic specimens during his visits to various nations and by trading with antiquities traders such as W. D. Webster.
+He donated his collection to Museum für Völkerkunde zu Leipzig (now the Grassi Museum of Ethnology).